In the beginning there was Peters Station to the west of today's Glen Carbon, Illinois, Mont Station to the east and the original Goshen Settlement.

 In 1808, still in the Indiana Territory, the Goshen Road was built as a wagon road across Illinois, from the Goshen Settlement to the salt works near Shawneetown, Illinois.
 The trail crossed the state diagonally following a route from Peter's Station to the north and west of Glen Carbon, east to Troy, and then in a southeasterly direction, eventually ending at Shawneetown on the Ohio River.

 The area became a part of the Illinois Territory in 1809.
 Fort Russell (named after Col. William Russell), established on the Goshen Settlement land by Governor Edwards early in 1812 in the Illinois Territory.
-There is not much information about Ft.
-Russell not even an exact location is known.
+The exact location of Fort Russell in not known, but many details have survived time.

 In 1814-1815, Col. Judy served in the Illinois Territorial Council of the Illinois Territorial Legislature.
 He also served as county commissioner for Madison County, Illinois.
 Col. Samuel Judy was a slave owner.
 There are bills of sale in the Madison County Recorder's Office recording his purchase of slaves in 1816.